Mitesh0101/MongoDB/README.md

   validationAction: "error"
 })

-// OR apply validation to an existing collection using the "collMod" command! db.runCommand({
+// I also found that I can apply validation to an existing collection using the "collMod" command: db.runCommand({
   collMod: "users",
   validator: { /* ... same $jsonSchema as above ... */ }